 The 2902A can be used to measure rainfall, temperature, solar radiation, UV intensity, humidity, and changes in wind speed and direction.
 Using the console, you can also do calculations to determine dew point, heat index, as well as the wind chill.

 Transmitting the data is simple and fast.
 The screen has a very good resolution for this price range and it is well sectioned off to display specific information.
 What’s cool is that you can have access to accurate weather forecasts from home for when you’re on a trip or just coming back from a trip.
+For some meteorologists, simplicity in reading and storing data is paramount, and this station has you covered in that regard.
+This machine also sends reports every 14 seconds!
+This is a much higher frequency than many other weather stations.

 As far as durability is concerned, the WS-2902A handles better than it looks although it might need some extra protection during the winter.